Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Introduction

 \section{Introduction}

 Acoustic waves are generated when light heats optically absorbing materials.
-In biological tissues, laser pulses produce strong opto-acoustic signals from blood and other optical sources.
-To permit visualization of cancer and other diseases, transducer arrays must detect the opto-acoustic signals to form images.
-Rapid simulation may be required during image formation to solve an inverse problem.
-Simulations are also used for analysis purposes.
-Accurate simulation of the physics of a system, including modeling of transducer elements and their spatial impulse response, is important to achieve the highest performance.
-However, the processing time required for 3D simulation, especially when an accurate transducer model is used, can be a limiting factor for certain applications.
+In the case of biological tissues, near-infrared laser pulses will produce strong opto-acoustic signals from blood and other absorbing structures.
+To permit visualization of cancer and other diseases, transducer arrays must detect these signals to form images.
+Rapid simulation of this process may be required during image formation to solve an inverse problem, or for performing standalone analysis.

+Accurate simulation of the system's physics, including modeling of transducer elements and their impulse responses, is critical to avoid unwanted distortions that may arise in practice.
+However, the processing time required for 3D simulation can be a limiting factor, especially when a more accurate transducer model is used.
 Here we provide a mathematical derivation and approach for performing fast opto-acoustic simulation of a 3D volume for a linear array with rectangular elements.

-In this approach, a forward (and/or adjoint) operator is computed in the time-domain using a {\it separable cascade}.
+In our approach, a forward (and/or adjoint) operator is computed in the time-domain using a \emph{separable cascade}.
 We prove that a non-separable 3D Green's function model of the system response is equivalent to a cascaded series of two perpendicular 2D operations, even when the optical energy distribution, and spatial impulse response of the transducer's rectangular aperture are included.
 This can greatly improve the computational efficiency.
 For a linear array, time-domain data is computed efficiently due to shift-invariance in the cascaded operation.
 Furthermore, the linear array can have arbitrary position and orientation, relative to the 3D volume of opto-acoustic sources.
 This facilitates simulating multiple frames of data when the linear array moves along an arbitrary trajectory to record data for several laser pulses.
-This type of motion occurs during free-hand scanning with a probe at the surface of a subject's skin.
+In clinical imaging, this type of motion occurs during free-hand scanning with a probe at the surface of a subject's skin.
+Accordingly, we plan to incorporate the proposed technique towards improving image quality for opto-acoustic image reconstruction.